Readless

 Best first pickNewer RSS usersResearchers and operatorsDepends on workload shape

 If your priorities include switching from algorithmic streams to direct source control, the Free plan decision should be based on attention cost per week.
+If AI summaries are your deciding factor, both tiers gate them behind paid plans — we break that down in Feedly vs Inoreader AI in 2026.
 For a broader alternatives map, see Feedly alternatives and Inoreader alternatives.

 When do free plans stop working?
 Upgrade triggers explained